 - Develop a thorough understanding of appropriate responses: when to defend, when to provide service recovery, and when to say nothing at all.

 Hotel marketing plans should always include customer relationship management (CRM) software.
-These systems are especially important for hotels that have a robust event strategy (more on this here).
+These systems are especially important for hotels that have a robust event strategy.

 Keeping past customers informed and engaged is absolutely essential to building a strong returning client base.
 CRMs log past customer details and allow for relevant, timely promotions based on previous choices.
 It also houses the data you need to set goals and grow in future years.

-The best way to drive traffic to your website — and your booking portal — is by using search and display ads.
+The best way to drive traffic to your hotel website ” and your booking portal ” is by using search and display ads.

 Every hotel in your city or region will be competing for similar search terms, so try to target keywords that will help you stand out from the competition.
 Here are some quick tips: